British National Day

-British National Day is a proposed official national day for the United Kingdom and a celebration of Britishness.
+British National Day is a proposed official national day for the United Kingdom and a celebration of British national identity.
 Currently the UK has no single official national day, although the King's Official Birthday is used for this purpose in some contexts.

 Overview

 Britain has no unique national day.
 It has a number of days of celebration which go largely uncelebrated, and others which are associated with the constituent countries of the United Kingdom.
-The latter category includes St George's Day in England, St Andrew's Day in Scotland, St David's Day in Wales and St Patrick's Day in Northern Ireland.
+The latter category includes Saint George's Day in England, Saint Andrew's Day in Scotland, Saint David's Day in Wales and Saint Patrick's Day in Northern Ireland.

 At present, the King's Official Birthday is marked as a de facto national day by British diplomatic missions overseas but not in the UK itself.

 Labour government

 In June 2008, Immigration Minister Liam Byrne suggested the "August bank holiday" to be made a weekend of national celebration in a speech to Labour Party and think tank Progress.
 However, Scotland's August bank holiday is held on a different date from that in Wales and England.
 He later retracted this—after pressure from the Scottish National Party (SNP) – saying he was merely trying to "get the debate started".
 Angus Robertson MP and Westminster SNP group leader stated "Labour's cack-handed attempts to resuscitate a British 'national' identity are just desperate, motivated by self interest rather than national interest".

 In October 2008, in response to a question in the House of Commons from Andrew Rosindell, Minister of State Michael Wills of the Ministry of Justice revealed that "there are no plans to introduce a national day at the present time", leading to suggestions that the proposal had been 'scrapped'.
 Immediately thereafter, however, a Ministry of Justice spokesman confirmed that national day proposals were still "very much alive", adding that Wills had only meant that no plans had been drawn up at the present time.